At The Royal Marsden we offer state-of-the-art diagnostics and treatment for prostate cancer.

 A full patient pathway is offered, from diagnosis to follow-up care with world-renowned prostate cancer experts dedicated to treating this cancer.
 The Royal Marsden employs leading edge diagnostic tests including; MRI, CT, endoscopy, ultrasound and image-guided biopsy.
 The Trust has also launched a new one-stop urological cancer Rapid Diagnostic and Assessment Centre in Chelsea.

-We offer a range of treatment modalities from active surveillance to surgical, chemotherapy and radiotherapy treatments depending on your diagnosis and stage of cancer.
-These include a robotic-assisted radical prostatectomy, which is the removal of prostate) and salvage robotic prostatectomy for recurrent disease using the very latest in surgical robotic equipment, the da Vinci Xi system.
+We offer a range of treatment modalities from Active surveillance to surgical, chemotherapy and radiotherapy treatments depending on your diagnosis and stage of cancer.
+These include a robotic-assisted radical prostatectomy (removal of prostate) and salvage robotic prostatectomy for recurrent disease using the very latest in surgical robotic equipment, the da Vinci Xi system.

 State-of-the-art radiotherapy, including image-guided radiotherapy, is used to offer patients a personalised treatment for their cancer, leading to fewer side effects and better outcomes.
 The Royal Marsden also uses CyberKnife to deliver stereotactic radiotherapy – a highly accurate method of targeting a tumour alongside offering low-dose brachytherapy, which is when tiny ‘seeds’ of radioactive iodine being implanted into the prostate gland, to treat patients with early prostate cancer.